-The Legends of Beautiful Crystals and Gemstones
+The Legends of Beautiful Crystals and Gems

 Throughout history, crystals and gemstones have been the subject of great myths and legends.
 Their natural beauty inspires curiosity in where they came from and mysticism in the power behind their colors.